 The other factor, and possibly the most impactful, is money.
 Firstly, FFP2 disposables are five to 10 times more expensive than the standard disposable medical masks we have become used to, which could make people reluctant to commit to using this higher level of protection.
 Many companies would also lose a lot of money if their cloth masks were suddenly deemed inadequate.

 Fortunately, there is a more affordable option available, which offers the same high protection level as N95 or FFP2 respirator face masks at a fraction of the price.
-Instead of replacing the entire mask after each use, WaivLength’s medical silicone face mask uses replaceable FFP2 filters, which are a lot more affordable than their disposable alternatives and create 80–90% less waste.
+Instead of replacing the entire mask after each use, medical silicone face masks can be used with replaceable FFP2 filters, which are a lot more affordable than their disposable alternatives and create 80–90% less waste.

-The respirator-style face mask is both reusable and sterilisable (simply pop it in a microwave, oven or boiling water for five minutes to sterilise it ready for reuse!) and is made of medical silicone — a permanently antimicrobial surface that prevents contamination.
+These respirator-style face masks are both reusable and sterilisable and made of medical silicone — a permanently antimicrobial surface that prevents contamination.
 The medical silicone also moulds to the user’s face over time, creating an increasingly more effective seal that promises less than 8% leakage.

 Aside from using correct PPE, we should also not underestimate the effectiveness of good hand hygiene.
 Telling people to wash their hands regularly is all well and good, but what about those times when you do not have access to soap and water?
 When you are out and about, your best line of defence — alongside a reusable medical silicone face mask with replacement filters — is an effective hand sanitiser.